Tempe Sister Cities believes that engendering international goodwill starts with providing assistance to pressing needs.

 Medical Help

 In partnership with the Wheel Chair Foundation, 240 wheelchairs were shipped to Timbuktu.
-With the Project Cure partnership, $400,000in medical supplies were sent to the Regional Hospital.
-Funds were also provided for the Hospital Administrator to study Parasitology in Phoenix.
+With another Project C.U.R.E. partnership, over $350,000 in medical supplies were sent to the Regional Hospital.
+Funds were also provided for the Hospital Administrator to study Parasitology in Phoenix, Arizona.

 Protecting and Empowering Women and Children

-- A millet grinder that allowed women to grind in minutes what had taken them hours to grind.
+• A millet grinder that allowed women to grind in minutes what previously had taken hours to grind.

-Funds for a six classroom elementary school for the children of Timbuktu have been provided.
-A soup kitchen event where Wildflower Bread Company partnered with Hackett House helped to increase awareness of the school project, and brought in additional funding for the school.
+• Funds for a six-classroom elementary school for the children of Timbuktu were provided.
+A soup kitchen event where Wildflower Bread Company partnered with Hackett House helped to increase awareness of the school project and brought in additional funding for the school.

 Enabling Self-sufficient Survival with the GOAT & SHEEP FUND